-In Table 1, we can see clear tendency for giving non-economical definition for congruent and similar triangles concepts.
-57.5 % gave non-economical definition for congruent triangles concept and about 56% gave non-economical for the similar triangles concept.
-I addition, when we talk about the student who gave economical definition and comparing with the students who gave economical definitions including angels we found that the vast majority of them gave economical definition which include only sides (about 33% who gave for congruent triangles concept and about 29% who gave for similar triangles concept).
-Moreover, we can see that very few students who gave intuitive definitions.
+In Table 1, we can see a clear tendency for giving non-economical definitions for congruent and similar triangles concepts, with 57.5 % giving a non-economical definition for congruent triangles concept and approximately 56% giving a non-economical definition for the similar triangles concept.
+In addition, after examining the students who gave economical definitions and comparing them with the students who gave economical definitions including angles, it was found that the vast majority of the former gave economical definitions which included only sides (about 33% who gave definitions for the congruent triangles concept and about 29% who gave definitions for the similar triangles concept).
+Moreover, it can be seen that very few students gave intuitive definitions.

 3.2.
-Task 2-stage 2: Based on the similar-triangles theorem (angle, angle)
+Stage 2, Task 2: definition based on the similar triangles theorem (angle, angle).

-In Task 2, participants were asked to choose between Sami's non-minimal definition that two triangles are similar if and only if their corresponding angles are the same size and the lengths of their corresponding sides are proportional and Rami's definition that two triangles are similar if and only if they have two congruent angles.
-Our analysis revealed six categories of explanations responses to Task 1 and Task 2, as described below:
+In Task 2, participants were asked to choose between Sami’s non-minimal definition that two triangles are similar if and only if their corresponding angles are the same size and the lengths of their corresponding sides are proportional, and Rami’s definition that two triangles are similar if and only if they have two congruent angles.
+Our analysis revealed six categories of explanations about responses to Task 1 and Task 2, as described below:

 Examples of difference between definition and theorem:

-Sami's argument is a definition and Rami's is a theorem and there is a deference between definition and theorem.
+Sami’s argument is a definition and Rami’s is a theorem and there is a difference between definition and theorem.

 Rami used a theorem and not a definition.